chromaui/chromatic-docs/collaborators.md

 ![Project manage page collaborators](img/collaborators-project-git.png)

+#### Email

 If you signed up via email and password, Chromatic won't have a Git repo to sync with.
-You'll need to manage project collaborators manually via external collaborators below.
+You'll need to manage project collaborators manually via external collaborators [below](#external-collaborators).

+#### Single Sign-On (SSO)

+Chromatic syncs access permissions with your SSO provider.
+At the project-level, all collaborators who have access via SSO will also get access to every Chromatic project within your organization's account.

+When you add or remove collaborators in your SSO provider, that access will be reflected in Chromatic automatically.

 ### External collaborators